ldpercy/year-clock/task/add interactivity.md

 * This would work towards being able to draw multiple clocks (with different settings) in the same document
 * It might also be helpful to turn `displayDate` into a js class to group all of its functionality together

+I'm going to go ahead and make these changes but as this touches a bunch of older and lower down code I'm going to merge it back pretty much straight away to keep main in sync.